 Navratri or Durga Puja is one of the most celebrated festivals in October in India with much fervor and enthusiasm.
 Observed in the lunar month Ashwin or Ashwayuja, Navaratri is a nine-night festival celebrated in honor of Mother Goddess or Shakti in all her manifestations, including Durga, Lakshmi, and Saraswathi.
 Held this year from 29th September to 8th October, the festival culminates with Dussehra, the victory of good over evil, on the tenth day.
 Kolkata is one of the main city to witness Durga Puja on a large scale that attracts thousands of devotees and tourists from all over India as part of West Bengal Tour Packages.
 The city is dotted with hundreds of different theme based pandals where the life-size idols of Durga and other family members are worshiped for 5 days.
 Overcrowded streets, huge pandals, minarets, domes, mountain cliffs, and magnificent lightings make the 4 days of Durga Puja in Kolkata an unforgettable event.

-Observed from 29th September to 8th October this year, Dasara or Dussehra is the most famous and royal festival of Mysore.
+Observed from 29th September to 8th October this year, Dasara or Dussehra is the most famous and royal festival of Mysore, among the most popular Karnataka tourist places.
 Mysore Dasara also called Nadahabba is the state festival of Karnataka.
 The main attraction of the 10 day Mysore Dasara festival is the Mysore Palacethe which is illuminated daily with nearly 100,000 light bulbs on all days of the festival and is among the must-visit place as part of Mysore Tour Packages.
 On Vijayadashami, the traditional Dasara procession (locally known as Jumbo Savari) is held on the streets of Mysore city.
 According to Hindu Mythology Goddess Durga slew the demon Mahishasur on Vijayadashami day.
 The main attraction of this procession is the idol of the Goddess Chamundeshwari which is placed on a golden mantapa on the top of a decorated elephant.
 Colorful tableaux, dance groups, music bands, decorated elephants, horses, and camels form a part of the procession.
 Kullu in Himachal Pradesh is one of the popular places to witness grand Dussehra celebrations.